juanpablopizarro/golang-bootcamp/README.md

 * [os](https://godoc.org/os)
 * [bytes](https://godoc.org/bytes)

-Implement a new feature to the in-memory DB that:
-* Loads initial data from a local file
-* Dumps memory content to a local file when connection is closed

 *Note: it's not a need to dump data to file while DB session is open*

 ### Concurrency